GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 #### 2.2 Efficient Transformers

+As sequence lengths and dataset sizes grow, standard transformer architectures become prohibitively expensive due to their quadratic time and memory complexity with respect to sequence length.
+Efficient transformer techniques have been developed to address these limitations, enabling the processing of much longer sequences and larger datasets by reducing computational and memory requirements.

 - **BigBird**: Uses a combination of local, random, and global attention patterns to reduce complexity to O(n).
 - **Longformer**: Utilizes sliding window (local) attention combined with global attention for improved efficiency.
 - **Low-Rank Approximations**: Projects key and value matrices into lower-dimensional spaces.
 - **LongNet**: At lower layers, tokens attend to nearby tokens (small dilation).
 At higher layers, dilation factor grows, allowing tokens to reach further.
 Scales linearly with sequence length O(Nd).

 **Resources**: [1][Scaling Transformers with LongNet](https://www.youtube.com/watch?v=nC2nU9j9DVQ)